autocrossblog/autocrossblog_astro/src/content/post/2007/2007-07-27-fuel-rail-fun-she-turns-but-has-no-spark.md

 ---
+tags: [ [ 240z, datsun, fuel, megasquirt ] ]
-author: chris
+author: "chris"
 publishDate: 2007-07-27T10:31:04+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/fuel-rail-fun-she-turns-but-has-no-spark"
+excerpt: "Follow the author's journey of overcoming fuel rail issue and powering up the car, only to uncover a spark issue.
+A tale of persistence and auto repai..."
 title: "Fuel Rail Fun!
 She turns, but has no spark"
-excerpt: "Follow the author's journey of overcoming fuel rail issue and powering up the car, only to uncover a spark issue.
-A tale of persistence and auto repai..."
-url: 'fuel-rail-fun-she-turns-but-has-no-spark'
-tags:  [ 240z, datsun, fuel, megasquirt ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 First off, let me say that today was a good day!
 It didn't start off that way  however.
 After last night's fuel rail issues I needed to get the rail  tapped and get myself a new fitting.
 At lunch I headed over to [Solo Performance Specialties](https://www.soloperformance.com/) World  Headquarters to have Dave assist with tapping the rail.
 He didn't have a 3/8 NPT  tap so I had to head over to Grainger down the street from the SPS offices and  pick up a tap. $33 later I was in business and heading back to Dave's.
 He  assisted with tapping the rail again and then I headed south.